rakhiPurwar/May-leetcoding-Challenge/README.md

 # May-leetcoding-Challenge
-Solution to 31 days may leet-coding challenge
+Solutions to 31 days may leet-coding challenge
 1) First Bad Version
 2) Jewels and Stones
 3) Ransom Note